yashasdevasurmutt/germinal/README.md

 <!-- TOC --><a name="tips-for-design"></a>
 ## Important Notes and Tips for Design

 Hallucination is inherently expensive.
-Designing against a 130 residue target takes anywhere from 3-8 minutes for a nanobody design iteration, depending on which stage the hallucinated sequence reaches.
-For scFvs, this number is around 50% larger.
+Designing against a 130 residue target takes anywhere from 2-8 minutes for a nanobody design iteration on an H100 80GB GPU, depending on which stage the designed sequence reaches.
+For 40GB GPUs or scFvs, this number is around 50% larger.

 During sampling, we typically run antibody generation until there are around 1,000 passing designs against the specified target and observe a success rate of around 0.5 - 1 per GPU hour.
 Of those, we typically select the top 40-50 sequences for experimental testing based on a combination of *in silico* metrics described in the preprint.
 While *in silico* success rates vary wildly across targets, we estimate that 200-400 H100 80GB GPU hours of sampling are typically enough to generate ~200 successful designs and some functional antibodies.